NDA INFORMATION

 Q: How are NDAs being used now?

-A: It is estimated that 95% of civil settlements now include an NDA as part of the standard "release" from a claim (the promise to discontinue a tribunal or court case or other complaint).
-Examples include not only settlement of sexual harassment, discrimination and other human rights abuses but also agreements to raise the price of a new house; agreements to drop medical malpractice lawsuits; settlement of lawsuits over negligent investment advice; agreement following a worker’s complaint about a pattern of neglect in a care home; settlement of insurance claims involving building construction defects; matchmaking services contracts; and even agreements binding municipal councillors to secrecy over the arrival in town of an unpopular company or developer.
+A: It is estimated by many lawyers that 95% of civil settlements which use a standard "release" from a claim (the promise to discontinue a tribunal or court case or other complaint) now include an NDA..
+Examples include not only settlement of sexual harassment, discrimination and other human rights abuses but also agreements to raise the price of a new house; agreements to drop medical malpractice lawsuits; settlement of lawsuits over negligent investment advice; settlement following a worker’s complaint about a pattern of neglect in a care home; settlement of insurance claims involving building construction defects; matchmaking services contracts; and even agreements binding municipal councillors to secrecy over the arrival in town of an unpopular company or developer.

 Q: How would the legislation proposed by Can't Buy My Silence change this?